AlC0da/B0XX-Controller/README.md

 # B0XX-Controller
 Uses the RP2040 to emulate a B0XX style controller in a smaller package.

+REQUIRES EXTERNIAL POWER SUPPLY (3.3V) TO PROGRAM

+JLCPCB ordering instructions:

 NOTE: JLCPCB minium order is 5 boards

-JLCPCB ordering instructions:

 First you will need to preorder some components because JLCPCB does not keep them in stock and sources them from other companies.